SCREENPLAYS

 ROBIN HOOD meets SUCCESSION and MR. ROBOT

-Format: Feature (98 pages)
+Format: Feature (103 pages)

-Genre: Crime-Drama
+Genre: Neo-Noir/Crime-Drama

 Logline: